2016 PDC Pro Tour: Q-School

 The PDC Pro Tour Qualifying School took place at the Robin Park Tennis Centre in Wigan from January 13–16.
 The following players won two-year tour cards on each of the days played:

 A Q School Order of Merit was also created by using the following points system:

 To complete the field of 128 Tour Card Holders, places were allocated down the final Qualifying School Order of Merit.
 The following players picked up Tour Cards as a result:

 UK Open Qualifiers

 Six qualifiers took place to determine seedings for the 2016 UK Open.

 Players Championships

-There were 20 Players Championship events.
-In addition, the top 64 of the Players Championship will qualify for the Players Championship Finals.
+The PDC Players Championships (PC) are a series of non-televised darts events that are part of the PDC Pro Tour.
+As with the last two years, the number of events remained at 20 Players Championship events per year.

 European Tour

-Compared to 2015, there's one European Tour event added on the calendar.
-In addition, the top 32 of the European Tour will qualify for the European Championship.
+Compared to 2015, one European Tour event was added to the calendar.
+In addition, the top 32 of the European Tour qualified for the European Championship.